tripzilch/tripzilch.github.io/aotc/index.md

 ## Impossible Sentinels

 Impossible Sentinels is my most recent project.
-Again too tired to write more, so please [read the article I wrote about it](/impossible-sentinels/).
+Please [read the article I wrote about it](/impossible-sentinels/).

 Here's a few outputs from it: